keepitwiel/just-another-music-generator/README.md

 # Just Another Music Generator

+This program generates algorithmic music based on cellular automata.

+## Installation
 * Setup a virtual environment (if you don't know what this is, please google it)

 * Run the following within virtual environment: